josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_genocide_by_containment.md

 ---

-## 🚨 VII.
-Structural Mortality Indicators
+## 🚨 Structural Mortality Indicators

 The following conditions may indicate governance systems generating preventable harm at scale: